0oTinaKimo0/297-DecisionTree/README.md

 ### Tina Jin and Virginia Weston

 ### Exploratory Data Analysis
-For our Exploratory Data Analysis, we initially ran a scatter plot matrix to explore relationships from all of the variables excluding the outcome.
-All of the variables were quantitative, making it easier to decipher relationships between them.
+For our Exploratory Data Analysis, we initially ran a scatter plot matrix to explore relationships by setting the outcome to the y variable and setting the rest to x.
+All of the x variables were quantitative, making it easier to decipher relationships between them.
 ![](/images/Figure_2.png)
 Moreover, by using a heatmap, we were able to conceptualize any linear relationships between the data.
 The strongest linear relationship among the data was between age and pregnancy, with a correlation coefficient of 0.54.
 Although not considered a strong linear relationship, the two variables can be considered correlated to one another.
 ![](/images/Figure_1.png)